FronkonGames/Dawn-Of-The-Cards/content/article/rendering_a_card.md

 It looks like everything is correct.

 The next shader in difficulty would be the one for the back face.
-In it I want to mix two textures, one for the background and another one as a frame.
+In it I want to mix two textures, one for the background image and another one as a frame.
 The texture of the frame must have a transparent zone (alpha equal to 0) that allows to see the background texture.

 | Background | Frame  |